 4. Place in your steamer and cover.

-5. Cook for 30 mins or until the top of the cake springs back on touch and a fork inserted in it comes out with moist crumbs.
+5. Steam for 30 mins or until the top of the cake springs back on touch and a fork inserted in it comes out with moist crumbs.

 6. Let the cakes cool in the mould and once cool, run a knife along the edge of the cakes and gently invert onto serving plates.

 Tadaaa!
-Eggless steamed chocolate cakes are ready.
+Eggless steamed chocolate cake is now ready.
 These cakes are best served fresh and when still warm.
 As I mentioned, I was making a birthday cake for a friend so also had some chocolate buttercream in hand which I piped on the cake.
 This is purely optional but a bit of chocolate sauce definitely won’t hurt.

 – It’s also possible to make cake in a pressure cooker.